VRichardJP/LoLAnalyzer/README.md

 You need also Python 3 and Tensorflow.

 1. ConfigUpdater.py : generate your personnal config.ini file.
 It is a simple text file and easy to edit.
-2. DataDownloader.py : download raw game files according to the parameters you've chosen in config.ini (patch, regions, leagues).
+2. DataDownloader.py : download raw game files according to the parameters in config.ini (patches, regions, leagues).
-3. DataExtractor.py : pre-process all the downloaded data (all patch, all regions)
+3. DataExtractor.py : pre-process all the downloaded data (all patch, all regions).
-4. Learner.py: under development
+4. Learner.py: train a neural network on all the downloaded data.

 ## Miscellaneous
 - When there's a new patch, run ConfigUpdater.py
 - You can delete config.ini to start with a clean config but it's easier to simply edit the file
+- You can download games from several patches by listing them in the config.ini file.
+See the list of all the patches for the synthax and existing patches.
+In order to download the most recent games first the patches should be ordered from the most recent to the oldest.
+- When you download games, you may experience some errors (see https://developer.riotgames.com/response-codes.html), most often: 503 if the service is unavailable, 403 means your API-KEY has expired (edit config.ini with a new one from https://developer.riotgames.com/).
 - The downloaded games are located under DATABASE_ROOT/patches/PATCH/REGION/.
 You can change the patch/regions you're downloading games from by simply editing config.ini.
 - Pre-processed data location is DATABASE_ROOT/ (data.cvs and extracted.txt) and contains all the data you've downloaded (all patches/all regions)
+- Only data.cvs is used for the training, so if you need to free some space on your hard drive you can delete the data files from a patch you've already fully extracted (under DATABASE_ROOT/patches/).
 - The models you train are located under DATABASE_ROOT/model.